towolf/towolf.github.com/docs/PsychGLImageProcessing/CreateProceduralGabor.markdown

 values don't hurt wrt. correctness or accuracy, they just hurt performance, ie. drawing speed.
 Use a reasonable size for your purpose.

 'nonSymmetric' Optional, defaults to zero.
-A non\-zero value means that you intend to draw gabors whose gaussian hull is not perfectly circular symmetric, but a more general ellipsoid.
+A non-zero value means that you intend to draw gabors whose gaussian hull is not perfectly circular symmetric, but a more general ellipsoid.
 The generated procedural texture will honor an additional 'spatial aspect ratio' parameter, at the expense